itsyaboiyxs/Audio-strobe-light-reactor/README.md

-# Strobe Reactor Jon
+# Strobe Reactor Jon type shi

-Welcome to the Strobe Reactor Jon!
+Welcome to the ASLR!
 This is a cool Python application that creates a **dynamic strobe effect** on your screen, reacting to the **bass (low-end) sounds** playing from your computer.
 Think of it as a light show that grooves with your music!

 ## What it Does